e-zk/cpass/README.md

 You can install these dependencies by running `make deps`.

 cpass also depends on the [`xsel(1)`](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.
 You can install it using your package manager.

+### installing
+First open `config.mk` to confirm install location.
+By default cpass is installed to /usr/local/bin; you will need to run `make install` as root:

+	# obtain root shell via doas(1) or sudo(1)
+	# install cpass to /usr/local
+	make install

 ## usage